masterprogramingdk/masterprograming/README.md

-# masterprograming
-It is a Python Module
+It is The Demo Package Created For Educational Purpose, It Has one Classes inside

+class Master
+	method add_numbers(num1,num2)